 Aliyot (blessings before and after each Torah reading).
 Family members doing aliyot should be familiar with and practice the Torah Blessings.
 Non-Jews and children are welcome to come up with the Jewish adult.
-The final aliyah is reserved for the B Mitzvah (Hagbah (Torah lifter, needs some training/previous experience)
+The final aliyah is reserved for the B Mitzvah.